donnachaforde/example-grpc/README.md

 ## Build Instructions

+### Install gRPC for C++

+Currently, there is no installer for gRPC on Windows for C++ and you are required to build from source.
+Take a read of their [build instructions on GitHub](https://github.com/grpc/grpc/blob/master/BUILDING.md).
+It's also worth reading the [Quick Start Guide](https://grpc.io/docs/languages/cpp/quickstart/) on the official https://grpc.io website, though IMHO the guide is primarily aimed at macOS & Linux users.

+I'd advise you to study these guides as the build for Windows is not so straightforward.
+There is support for `vcpkg` though I opted to build from scratch.
+I had to fiddle around with the release and debug installs to get the full complement of libs needed to cleanly build for both configurations.

 ### Prepare your build environment

-* Ensure you have declared a `GRPC_HOME` environment variable pointing at the location of your gRPC install.
+* Ensure you have declared a `%GRPC_HOME%` environment variable pointing at the location of your gRPC install.
     * The stub code generation uses this env-var to find the `protoc` code generator.
     * Both the client and server projects reference the gRPC headers and libs needed to build the project from this path.